petershin/liferay-learn/docs/commerce/latest/en/order-management/order-rules/using-the-minimum-order-amount-rule.md

 ---
 # Using the Minimum Order Amount Rule

-{bdg-secondary}`Available Liferay DXP 7.4 U1+/GA5+`
+{bdg-secondary}`Liferay DXP 7.4 U1+/GA5+`

 Because of the cost to fulfill an order, you may want to accept only orders above a certain amount.
 You can do this through Order Rules by setting a minimum order amount below which customer checkout is prevented.

 ## Order Rules Overview